Nonprofit Management

 Nurturing nonprofits to their full potential

-The O’Neill School’s researchers in the field of Nonprofit Management are ranked in the Top 5 nationally and conduct research focusing on the management and operation of nonprofit organizations.
+The O’Neill School’s researchers in the field of Nonprofit Management are ranked in the Top 2 programs nationally and conduct research focusing on the management and operation of nonprofit organizations.
 This research encompasses nonprofit governance, fundraising, program evaluation, and volunteer management.

 Students studying Nonprofit Management gain knowledge and skills to lead and manage nonprofit organizations, which play a crucial role in addressing social, environmental, and economic issues.